 I’m still in love with the feel and sound of the Red Bear Trading Company picks, but I just wish the Red Bear Trading picks weren’t so unbelievably expensive.

-These Clayton Excotic Bone Jazz picks, are a very good, much more affordable alternative.
+These Clayton Exotic Bone Jazz picks are a very good, much more affordable alternative.
 I like them a lot.

 Here’s more info:

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.